ranvis/robots-txt-processor/README.md

 - Complement missing leading slash in a path

 Tester module can process Allow/Disallow directives containing */$ meta characters.
-Alternatively, you can use only the filter module and feed an output to another tester module as a single "User-agent: *" record with a non-group record.
+Alternatively, you can use the filter module alone and feed an output to another tester module as a single "User-agent: *" record with a non-group record.

 ## License